 17. A Great Alternative to Drugs

-Many of the conditions that I’ve already mentioned such as autism, insomnia, PTSD, anxiety, panic attacks, and OCD may require you to take some form of treatment.
+Many of the conditions that we’ve already mentioned such as autism, insomnia, PTSD, anxiety, panic attacks, and OCD may require you to take some form of treatment.
 And that is alright.

 If your physician has recommended this course of action for you, please follow it.
 However, weighted blankets can be a great alternative in case drugs have not worked for you, you need a break, or you are wary of the side effects.